chabad360/argos-installer/README.md

 ## Installation

-This package can be installed from the AUR [argos-uri-installer-git](https://aur.archlinux.org/packages/argos-uri-installer-git/), or you can follow the following steps:S
+This package can be installed from the AUR [argos-uri-installer-git](https://aur.archlinux.org/packages/argos-uri-installer-git/), or you can follow the following steps:

 ### 1. Install Script